jjon/Graphing-ChartEx/GScriba_web/OCRclean.md

     nmarkers = notemark.findall(line)
     ntexts = notetext.findall(line)
     if pg.match(line):
-        # we've come to the end of a page, so put the footnote data into the 'charters' dict.
+        # This is our 'sentinel'.
+We've come to the end of a page,
+        # so we record our accumulated footnote data in the 'charters' dict.
         for fn in fndict:
             chid = fndict[fn]['chid']
             fntext = fndict[fn]['fntext']